top of page

 Project Updates

 Ongoing work is being conducted to protect the communities around Del Norte County within these projects.
-This is where you can find out what has been done.
+In partnership with the USFS, CAL-FIRE, Tolowa Dee-ni' Nation, Smith River Alliance, Del Norte Fire Safe Council, and multiple contractors these projects are well underway.
 We will give quarterly updates on the progress made to keep you informed.

 Elk Camp Fuel Break Project